lnbc1QWFyb24/lnmessage/README.md

 # lnmessage

-Talk to Lightning nodes from your browser.
+Talk to Lightning nodes from the Browser or NodeJS(after polyfill) apps.

 ## Features

 - Connect to a lightning node via a WebSocket connection.
-- Works in the browser without any polyfilling.
+- Works in the Browser without any polyfilling.
+- Works in NodeJS with a simple polyfill
 - Initialise with a session secret to have a persistent node public key for the browser.
 - Control a Core Lightning node via [Commando](https://lightning.readthedocs.io/lightning-commando.7.html) RPC calls.
 - Automatic handling of ping messages to ensure constant connection to the node.